ThatLittleChicken/Zoom-auto-leave/README.md

 - Open particpants
 - Run "Zoom auto leave"

-Will abort if cant read participant number
+Will abort if cant read participant number.
+Ensure all images are in the same folder as the program.

 Tested and made on 1920x1080 screen, find and edit location of "Participants (x)" if using different screen size